B10732009/DNA-Sharing-Chain/README.md

 # DNA-SHARING-CHAIN

-Sample Dapp for *"DNA-Sharing-Chain: A Privacy Preserving DNA Sequence Sharing Ecosystem"*.
+Sample Dapp for the thesis *"DNA-Sharing-Chain: A Privacy Preserving DNA Sequence Sharing Ecosystem"*.

 ## Environment